depressed-pho/quick-mining/README.md

 * **Abort mining blocks when your *named* tool is about to break**: With this option enabled, quick-mining will abort or will not trigger when the durability of your tool is depleting.
 This only applies to *named* tools.
 * **Keep your ground blocks from getting quick-mined**: This option protects blocks underneath the player from being quick-mined.
 Note it's not perfect.
-The addon does not take account of the type of block you are standing on, so you can still accidentally fall down if you are on gravity-affected blocks such as sand, or ones that require supporting blocks like redstone repeater.
+The addon does not take account of the type of block you are standing on, so you can still accidentally fall down if you are on a gravity-affected block such as sand, or one that requires supporting blocks like redstone repeater.
 * **Prevent you from accidentally breaking Budding Amethyst in Survival**:
   [Budding Amethyst](https://minecraft.fandom.com/wiki/Budding_Amethyst) is